What is Big Brother Syndrome?

-Before the days that my now 8-month-old could sit-up confidently on his own, he really didn’t have much drama in his life.
-He had a steady supply of warm mummy milk and was never short of cosy cuddles (he has two parents and three teenage siblings) and every need was catered for.
+Before the days when my 8-month-old could sit-up confidently on his own, he really didn’t have much drama in his life.
+He had a steady supply of warm mummy milk and was never short of cosy cuddles (he had two parents and three teenage siblings) and every need was catered for.
 He never had to lie in a soiled nappy for more than a few minutes, his clothes were kept dry with many changes throughout the day, he had milk on tap as mummy was always close by and without a real schedule, he could nap anywhere, anytime, without fuss.

 He appeared to be suffering from the unwarranted attention of his 2-year-old big brother.
-I’d walk out of the room for 5 minutes to prepare breakfast or lunch etc and return to find said toddler ‘riding’ his brother, who was now prostrate on the floor, tummy to the ground, arms out to either side, a look of desperation on his chubby little face.
+I’d walk out of the room for a few minutes to prepare breakfast or lunch etc and return to find said toddler ‘riding’ his brother, who was prostrate on the floor, tummy to the ground, arms out to either side, a look of desperation on his chubby little face.
 Sometimes the more shocking scene would confront me (a nightmare for any parent), with the toddler trying to pick his little brother up, his short little arms wrapped around the babies chest from behind, grunts of effort echoing from his pursed lips, the baby squealing either in ignorant delight or perceptive fear, reacting in turn to mummies terrified expression.
 This would happen 2 or 3 times a day at the beginning until the 2-year-old realised that such actions would equal less than positive attention from Mummy.

 This was just one of many incidents leading to my babies ‘Big Brother Syndrome’.
 Other offenses toward the baby by his big brother include: